EdwinVW/pitstop/workshop/pitstop-workshop.md

 The infrastructure package you referenced in the previous step contains an *Event* base-class for events.
 This base-class contains the *messageId* and *messageType* properties.
 For convenience, the infrastructure package also contains an *MessageTypes* enum with all the available message-types in the solution.

-Follow the following steps to add the *CustomerCreated* event-definition to your service:
+Follow the following steps to add the *CustomerRegistered* event-definition to your service:

 1. Add a new file to the project named *CustomerRegistered.cs*.
 2. Paste the following code into the new file: